 must match the "virtual shape" of the transmitter, and where similar

 "shapes" can communicate by a nasty-complicated signal which looks like

-plain old thermal noise.
-Sounds more like Sympathetic Magic than physics,
+plain old wideband noise.
+Sounds more like Sympathetic Magic than

 Here's an added thought (Dec 2005.)
 Throw a small bit of nonlinearity